pazner/libCEED/julia/LibCEED.jl/docs/src/index.md

 Several [short examples](Examples.md) are included to demonstrate the functionality.

-A key feature of libCEED.jl is the ability to [define user Q-functions](UserQFunctions.md) natively in Julia.
+A key feature of LibCEED.jl is the ability to [define user Q-functions](UserQFunctions.md) natively in Julia.

 ## Advantages of a high-level interface for libCEED